Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Numerical solutions to time-dependent CR Pressure Evolution for large scale diffusion and advection/streaming

 Notwithstanding a clear understanding of the CR transport, we stress that the most common assumptions in the literature thus far have invoked constant transport parameterizations as we have exemplified here, and so we caution careful consideration of these time-dependent effects in sub-resolution or analytic modeling of CR feedback around galaxies, particularly for complex source distributions or in large cosmological volumes.
-Another important consequence of this is that \textit{time dependence of P$_{\textrm{CR}}$ can break the degeneracy between effective `diffusion-like' and `streaming-like' behaviors,} as we aimed to discern.
-We discuss the observational implications of this further below, and in the next section, we explore how variation in transport parameters may further compound with time-dependent effects.
+Another important consequence of our findings is that \textit{time dependence of P$_{\textrm{CR}}$ can break the degeneracy between effective `diffusion-like' and `streaming-like' behaviors,} as we aimed to discern.
+We discuss the observational implications of this further below.